-95. Trustee repeats and asserts each of the preceding paragraphs as if fully set forth verbatim.

-96. Trustee brings these claims as direct claims owned by the Today's Destiny bankruptcy estate for the direct harm imposed by these Defendants on Today's Destiny as well as for the generalized harm inflicted upon the creditors of the Today's Destiny estate.

-97. Defendants, as actual or de facto officers and directors of Today's Destiny, owed fiduciary duties of obedience, loyalty, due care, and utmost good faith to Today's Destiny.
+- 96. Trustee repeats and asserts each of the preceding paragraphs as if fully set forth verbatim. - 97.
+Trustee brings these claims as direct claims owned by the Today's Destiny bankruptcy estate for the direct harm imposed by these Defendants on Today's Destiny as well as for the generalized harm inflicted upon the creditors of the Today's Destiny estate. - 98.
+Defendants, as actual or de facto officers and directors of Today's Destiny, owed fiduciary duties of obedience, loyalty, due care, and utmost good faith to Today's Destiny.

-98. Moreover, Defendants owed fiduciary duties to the creditors of Today's Destiny when they engaged in conduct designed to defraud the creditors.

-99. Additionally, when Today's Destiny entered the zone of insolvency, Defendants' duties extended to Today's Destiny's creditors.

-100. Defendants breached their fiduciary duties to Today's Destiny and to its creditors.

-101. Defendants' breaches of fiduciary duties injured Today's Destiny and its creditors by causing the demise and subsequent bankruptcy of Today's Destiny, which resulted in damages to Today's Destiny, as described throughout this complaint, and left creditors with claims against Today's Destiny without recourse for payment.

-102. Trustee is entitled to recover damages suffered by Today's Destiny because of Defendants' breaches of fiduciary duty.
+- 99. Moreover, Defendants owed fiduciary duties to the creditors of Today's Destiny when they engaged in conduct designed to defraud the creditors. - 100.
+Additionally, when Today's Destiny entered the zone of insolvency, Defendants' duties extended to Today's Destiny's creditors. - 101.
+Defendants breached their fiduciary duties to Today's Destiny and to its creditors, resulting in a benefit to Defendants or injury to Today's Destiny and its creditors. - 102.
+Defendants' breaches of fiduciary duties injured Today's Destiny and its creditors by causing the demise and subsequent bankruptcy of Today's Destiny, which resulted in damages to Today's Destiny, as described throughout this complaint, and left creditors with claims against Today's Destiny without recourse for payment. - 103.
+Trustee is entitled to recover damages suffered by Today's Destiny because of Defendants' breaches of fiduciary duty. - 104.
+Defendants' breaches of fiduciary duty to Today's Destiny and to its creditors were made knowingly and maliciously, and such conduct entitles Trustee to recover punitive damages. - 105.
+On this cause of action, Trustee prays for an award of his actual damages, punitive damages, and pre- and postjudgment interest.

-103. Additionally, Trustee is entitled to recover damages suffered by the creditors of Today's Destiny because of Defendants' breaches of fiduciary duty.

-104. Defendants' breaches of fiduciary duty to Today's Destiny and to its creditors were made knowingly and maliciously, and such conduct entitles Trustee to recover punitive damages.

-105. On this cause of action, Trustee prays for an award of his actual damages, punitive damages, and pre- and postjudgment interest.